 1 egg white, beaten

-- Grease a medium bowl.
+- Grease a large bowl.
 Add dough to bowl, turning to coat.
-Cover bowl with plastic wrap, then towel and let dough rise in warm draft-free area until doubled in volume, about 35 minutes.
+Cover bowl with a towel and let dough rise in warm draft-free area until doubled in volume, about 35 minutes.

 - Lightly flour a clean surface.
 Punch dough down and knead until smooth.
-Divide into 8 pieces (or 4 for large hamburger buns).
+Divide into 6 pieces for large or 8 for medium.
 Form each dough piece into ball.
 Place dough balls back on floured surface and flattening each slightly.
 Using serrated knife, cut an X in the top center of each dough ball.
 Cover with towel and let dough balls rise until almost doubled in volume, about 20 minutes.

 - Meanwhile, preheat oven to 375 degrees.
-Line a baking sheet with parchment paper and sprinkle with cornmeal.
+Line a baking sheet with parchment paper or silicone baking mat.

 - In a large pot, bring 8 cups water to boil.
 Add baking soda and 2 tablespoons sugar (water will foam up).
-Add 4 rolls and cook 30 seconds per side (2 at a time for larger rolls).
+Add rolls 3-4 at a time and cook 30 seconds per side.
 Using slotted spoon, transfer rolls to prepared sheet, arranging X side up.
 Repeat with remaining rolls.

 - Brush rolls with egg whites and sprinkle with coarse salt.
 Bake rolls until brown, about 25 minutes.
 Transfer to racks and cool 10 minutes.
 Serve rolls warm or room temperature.

 Helpful tip: These are best eaten the same day but keep for two days at room temperature, uncovered.
 Do not, I repeat DO NOT seal any leftovers into a bag or container.
 They will get soggy and a bit shriveled.
 Thankfully this bit of advice was made clear to me beforehand.